Geographic Tongue: A Common Yet Mysterious Oral Condition

 • Oral Thrush: This is a fungal infection that can cause white patches on the tongue, which can often be wiped off.
 Unlike GT, these patches don't have the same map-like appearance.

 • Trauma: Tongue injuries can occur due to various factors such as hard foods, toothbrush abrasion, or overusing harsh mouthwash.
-These traumas often result in localized inflammation that heals once the source of injury is removed.
+These irritations usually cause localized inflammation that goes away once the source of injury is removed.

 • Lichen Planus: Lichen planus is a chronic inflammatory condition that can affect any mouth area, resulting in white, lacy patches or open sores.